Elfsborgsmarschen's gold medal

 Endurance, not distance

 The distance doesn’t determine whether you get a medal.
 It’s your endurance.
 Can you walk for two days?
-You can choose any combination of trails and walk 20, 30, 40, 50, 60, or 80 kilometers over the course of two days.
-You can choose between 40 kilometers of sightseeing in Gothenburg, 20 kilometers of hilly terrain through forests and fields, or 10 kilometers of easier walking through the countryside and woods.
+You can choose any combination of routes and walk 20, 30, 40, 50, 60, or 80 kilometres over the course of two days.
+You can choose between 40 kilometres of sightseeing in Gothenburg, 20 kilometres of hilly terrain through forests and fields, or 10 kilometres of easier walking through the countryside and woods.

 Bild 14